poemods/Path-of-Exile-modding-tool/README.md

 Repeat (3.
 4.) if needed.
 Checkboxes (2.) are optional.

-You can check your regular expressions in the app's restrict/exclude filter fields, with the Search button.
+You can check your regular expressions in the app's restrict/exclude filter fields, thanks to the Search button.
 All of these regexp ignore case : Python.re's `flags=re.IGNORECASE` is set.
 Folder separator has to be `/`.